 The ANC held firm on its previous decision, but Commissioner Lewis admitted, "it really doesn’t matter what we say when [the Office of Planning] comes down in your favor...I think you’re going to get the exception."

 Sanborn received a spontaneous round of applause from the room as he left the podium.

-The neighbors of the proposed Dumbarton Oaks project on Wisconsin Avenue showed up to express concerns over the updated plan.
-Last month the ANC and the Old Georgetown Board both weighed in with concerns over the massing of the proposed new property.
+The neighbors of the on Wisconsin Avenue showed up to express concerns over the updated plan.
+Last month and the both weighed in with concerns over the massing of the proposed new property.

 Tuesday, one neighbor of the project, Julian Raby, said despite modifications, the new addition looks like its "being bolted on back and on top" of the existing structure.

 The architect for Dumbarton Oaks said he would continue to work to address the concerns of the surrounding neighbors.
 The project goes back before the OGB for review Thursday.

 The revised plan for this historic property drew a large crowd of neighbors, though only a few neighbors were able to speak.

 Leslie Buhler, executive director of Tudor Place Historic House and Garden, said the plan has had two changes made since the last time it came before the ANC in October.